Code-the-Dream-School/python-200/lessons/01_analysis_intro/06_pipelines.md

 ```
 **Step 4: Explore in Orion**

-After running your flow, open the Orion UI in your browser.
-Here’s what you’ll see:

-- The Dashboard shows your active and completed flow runs.
-- Clicking on a flow run opens details about its tasks and logs.
+After running your flow, open the **Orion UI** in your browser.
+The **Dashboard** displays all your active and completed flow runs, giving you a quick overview of what’s happening.
+Clicking on a specific flow run opens detailed information about its individual tasks and logs.

-- Logs are structured with timestamps, levels (INFO, WARNING, ERROR), and are saved for later review.
+Each log entry is structured with timestamps and log levels such as **INFO**, **WARNING**, and **ERROR**, and all logs are stored for future review.

 ![Orion](resources/orion.png)